TV detector van: VHF

 The antenna on the detector car was a rotatable, highly directional antenna.
 It was used by taking bearings on the TV set from multiple locations and triangulating them.
 Its detection range was several hundred yards, although usually only a few houses distance on a built-up street.
 As the polarisation of the leaked signal was unpredictable, the detector aerial had to be able to receive mixed or elliptical polarisation.
 This was achieved with a dipole antenna which was tilted diagonally, placed in front of a metal mesh corner reflector, the whole assembly of which could be rotated.
 The beam width was narrow enough to give an accuracy of around 5° in locating a source.
 The complete antenna was large, and permanently mounted on top of a Morris Oxford Traveller estate car, rather than the previous van, so that the overall height of 9 ft 9 in was no more than a typical large van, avoiding height clearance problems.
 It was mounted on a 2" diameter aluminium tube mast, rotated manually by a handwheel.
 The receiver and display were built into a single box, mounted where the front passenger seat had been.
 The operator and a Postal And Telegraph Operator, who also acted as a map reader and who had a list of valid and recently-expired licences, sat on the rear passenger seat.
-An unusual feature of the vehicle was an optical periscope, slaved to the rotation of the mast, which identified the house from which the signals were detected.
+An unusual feature of the vehicle was an optical periscope, synchronized with the rotation of the mast, which identified the house from which the signals were detected.
 At night, this could be used to project a spot of light instead.
 To avoid the operator needing to move their head with the periscope, a pair of prisms were used to produce the rotation, with a fixed eyepiece.